jbmadsen/udacity-data-engineering-nano-degree/udacity-6-capstone-project/README.md

 # Data Engineering Capstone Project

+The Capstone project can be found at: https://github.com/jbmadsen/ArXiv-Metadata-ETL

 ## Overview
 The purpose of the data engineering capstone project is to combine what I've learned throughout the program.
 In this project, I can define the scope and data for a project of my own design.
 I am expected to go through the same steps outlined below.